dbindel/cs4220-s17/web/syllabus.md

 There will be one midterm and one final exam:

- - Take-Home Midterm: March 6-10
+ - Midterm: March 6-10
- - Final Exam: Thurs, May 19 at 9am.
+ - Final Exam: TBA

-The final is closed book, but you may bring one letter-sized piece of paper with writing on both sides.
+Both exams are take home.

 ## Grading